Intelligent-Interfaces/ai-art/README.md

 # ai.art
  <b>ai.art</b> is a repository for creating AI art and artist experiments.
 To do so, we utilize knowledge from <i>cognitive science</i>, <i>complexity science</i>, <i>computational geometry</i>, <i>information theory</i>, <i>probabilistic machine learning</i>, and various other cogntive-computational domains.
 Here, we use this repository to trace our foundations and document our future.

+---
+## Core Technology
+At the moment, we are interested in building machines that draw (<b>drawing.machines()</b>), machines that augment space and the built-environment (<b>augment.space()</b>), and machines that assist and improve health and wellness through art (<b>art.wellness()</b>).
+We believe in pursuing these technologies, we will further the discussion on innovation in the arts and sciences.
+In route, we work on various research projects related to the role of artificial intelligence and art.
 ![tutorial](https://storage.googleapis.com/root-proposal-1246/ai.art/Proposal/ai.art.core.technology.PNG)

 ---